 The typical time elapsed from the synthesis of a new chemical drug compound to its introduction to the market remains 10 to 20 years.
 Considering that the patent for a new compound only lasts about 20 years, a limited amount of time is available to reclaim the considerable investments in research, development, trials and marketing.
 As a result of these costs and the lengthy time-to-market, young biotech companies encounter a harsh financial reality: commercial profits take years and years to emerge from promising beginnings in the laboratory.

 Generic drugs get the largest share, by volume, of all drugs sold.
 Many major drugs have recently gone off patent, or will do so in the near future, which will be a significant boost to generic manufacturers that will quickly issue their own low-priced versions.
 (By one count, top drugs going off-patent during 2011 alone represented more than $30 billion in annual sales.)
-In the U.S., about 84% of pharmaceutical sales by volume are generic drugs.
+In the U.S., the vast majority of pharmaceutical sales by volume are generic drugs.
 Since they are short on resources of their own, small- to mid-size biotech firms continue to look to mature, global pharmaceutical companies for cash, marketing muscle, distribution channels and regulatory expertise.

 Since national governments pay for a significant part of prescription drug costs in major markets worldwide, the current need for many government agencies to control costs will have a dampening effect on total drug revenues in the U.K., U.S., Japan, France and elsewhere.
 However, advances in systems biology (the use of a combination of state-of-the-art technologies such as molecular diagnostics, advanced computers and extremely deep, efficient genetic databases) may eventually lead to more efficient, faster drug development at reduced costs.
 Much of this advance will stem from the use of technology to efficiently target the genetic causes of, and develop novel cures for, niche diseases.